Velo-city

 Velo-city is a conference series of cycle planning conferences that started in 1980 in Bremen, where advocates, cities, decision makers, academics, researchers and industry leaders meet to shape the future of cycling.

-As annual flagship event of the European Cyclists’ Federation, Velo-city plays a valuable part in promoting cycling as a sustainable and healthy means of transport for all.
+As annual flagship event of the European Cyclists’ Federation, Velo-city plays a part in promoting cycling as a sustainable and healthy means of transport for all.

 Hosted in a different city every year, the conference offers a knowledge-exchange and policy-transfer platform through its programme to more than 1600 Velo-citizens from over 60 countries involved in the policy, promotion of cycling, active mobility and sustainable urban development.
 In addition, the conference exhibition showcases the latest innovations for a better cycling experience.

 Answering the growing demand for expertise in cycling from cities, ECF has decided to hold an annual Velo-city conference in 2010.

 Selection process

 The European Cyclists’ Federation conducts international bidding processes, encouraging cities committed to sustainable and active mobility to apply for future conferences.
 After a period when public and local authorities are allowed to bid, ECF Board is in charge of assessing the proposals of cities for the title according to criteria specified in candidacy.

 Every year, a host city is chosen for the edition coming in a three years time.